Immigration

 DACA

-DACA refers to individuals that came to the United States as children, and have registered under the Deferred Action for Childhood Arrivals (DACA) program established during the Obama Administration.
+DACA refers to individuals who came to the United States as children and have registered under the Deferred Action for Childhood Arrivals (DACA) program established during the Obama Administration.
 The DACA program provided qualified individuals a two-year safe harbor from deportation proceedings and a work permit.
 Recipients of DACA status had to adhere to certain legal requirements, including travel requirements, as part of their designated DACA status.
 Currently, the DACA program has stopped accepting new applications as it awaits Congressional action to be made permanent in statute.

 Background